Best TP-Link Router System Android Central 2020

 The Deco X20 offers great coverage and a balance of features with AX1800 speeds and dual Ethernet ports on each unit.

-TP-Link likely has a solution for anyone's networking needs.
+TP-Link makes some of the best wireless routers and likely has a solution for anyone's networking needs.
 Even with intense competition in the mesh space from newer companies like Google and Eero, the Deco mesh routers are a great value whether you need the fast M9 Plus or want to step up to Wi-Fi 6 with the X20.
 Gaming is also an option with modern quality of service software to keep gaming latency low even when there are a lot of users online.

 One of the reasons there are so many different routers to choose from is because they all fill a different set of requirements.
 If, however, you want a great balance of the most important features in a router, the Archer AX3000 is a great choice.
 With more than enough speed for most homes and Wi-Fi 6 to be ready for the next generation of wireless devices, this router is a great choice.